Read time 4 minutes

 Make sure that your SharePoint account is a member of sysadmin fixed server role.
 Then, you can perform the database restore using the following steps:

-The methods mentioned above to recover the content database for SharePoint Server are dependent on the backup files.
-So, if you face database corruption to some recent data for which backup was not taken, then any of these methods may not work for you.
-Then, you should use Kernel for SharePoint Server Recovery software.
-It is an efficient recovery tool to repair corrupt MDF database files.
-It provides two recovery modes and a preview facility.
-After recovery, you can save the data directly to a live SQL Server or batch file.
-It supports all the versions like SharePoint Server 2019, 2016, 2010, and 2007.
-While recovering, the software provides a clean preview and generates a report after a successful recovery.
+The recovery techniques outlined earlier for restoring the SharePoint Server content database rely on having backup files.
+If you encounter database corruption affecting recent data without a corresponding backup, these methods may prove ineffective.
+In such a scenario, utilizing the Kernel for SharePoint Server Recovery software is advisable.
+This proficient recovery tool specializes in repairing corrupt MDF database files, offering two recovery modes and a preview feature.
+Following recovery, the retrieved data can be saved directly to a live SQL Server or as a batch file.
+The software is compatible with various SharePoint Server versions including 2019, 2016, 2010, and 2007.
+During the recovery process, the software ensures a clear preview and generates a comprehensive report upon successful recovery.